EvercityEcosystem/carbon-credits/README.md

 Is the entity for registering carbon credits as assets

-# 5. Evercity carbon creditis project scenario
+# 5. Evercity Roles and Carbon Creditis project scenario

+### 5.1 Roles

+The evercity role model presented in evercity accounts pallet https://github.com/EvercityEcosystem/evercity-accounts

+- CC_PROJECT_OWNER: the role which can create carbon projects, annual report and issue caebon credits
+- CC_AUDITOR: the role to sign project documentation and annual reports according to carbon credits standard
+- CC_STANDARD: the role to sign project documentation and annual reports according to carbon credits standard
+- CC_REGISTRY: the role to sign project documentation and annual reports according to carbon credits standard
+- CC_INVESTOR: carbon credits investor

+### 5.2 Basic scenario

 Here is the basic scenario on of carbon credits releasing and offetting:

 - Project owner creates document and stores its hash into filesign pallet (extrinsic - pallet_evercity_filesign - create_new_file())

-- Project owner creates a Project in Carbon Credits pallet, choosing a carbon credits standard (extrinsic - create_project())
+- Project owner creates a Project in Carbon Credits pallet, choosing a carbon credits standard and adds file id (extrinsic - create_project())

 - Project owner adds signers and their roles to project(extrinsic - assign_project_signer())